hadjdeh/football-data-analysis/README.md

 The `Team_radar` directory contains Jupyter notebooks and Python (.py) modules with utility functions used for creating a template similar to StatsBomb for generating Team Radars.
 The key components include:

-- `notebooks/`1.
-Team radar and statistics table.ipynb: A notebook for team radar visualization.
+- `notebooks/1.
+Team radar and statistics table.ipynb`: A notebook for team radar visualization.
 - `img/`: A directory containing the resulting radar images and statistics table images.
 - `utils/`: A directory containing modules with utility functions for creating the Radar Map